-Our activities in FY2018 (from April 2018 to March 2019 — the third year) include educational and R&D businesses.
+Our activities in FY2018 (from April 2018 to March 2019 — the fourth year) include educational and R&D businesses.
 They were implemented according to our policy for FY2018.

 In FY2018, we have established a basic concept for promoting the development of brain-inspired AGI by bridging the communities in neuroscience and AI/ML, with the development methodology described below (Figure 1).
 In this concept, architects with expertise in neuroscience create functional circuits as design data and provide them to AI/ML engineers.
 There are top-down and bottom-up development approaches.
 In the former, functional circuits to solve specific task sets are created as specifications, and in the latter, brain organ frameworks are created to represent functional circuits for specific areas in the brain.